equitybee/team-label-action/README.md

 - `repo-token` is your `${{ secrets.GITHUB_TOKEN }}`.
 You may encounter an error where this token does not have the necessary permissions to access an organization or teams.
 At EquityBee, we use PATs (Personal Access Token) instead.
 [Github instructions on how to create a PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 - `organization` is the name/slug of your Github organization (it comes right after `https://github.com/`)

+## Internal use

+You may wonder why [Husky](https://typicode.github.io/husky/#/) is running a pre-commit script.
+As this action is private (not a published, publicly accessible Github action), we are copying its contents directly in our monorepo.
+Husky makes sure the `dist/` directory always contains the latest, built action.
+Once the action is public, this will be unnecessary.

 ## Next steps

 - [ ] add tests
 - [ ] this repo is a great candidate for open-sourcing!
+Please address the pre-commit hook mentioned in 'Internal Use' above.